hackclub/hackclub/clubs/README.md

 Alternatively, you could find a public space to meet in and have your club meeting there.

 ### What if people come and do non club related activities?

-Hack Clubs should be a chill, creative space, but it's not cool when people come with the intention of doing non club related activities, such as playing games or causing trouble.
-If this is a problem, confront them and remind them that Hack Club isn't a place for unrelated activities.
+Hack Clubs should be a fun, chill, and creative spaces, where the focus is to create an environment where people want to learn to hack.
+However, it's not cool when people come with the intention of doing non club related activities, such as playing games or messing around for the fun of it.

+If this happens, make them aware of their actions, as they themselves might not know what they are doing is wrong.

+If this persists past the warning, then talk to your teacher/club sponsor/school administrator about the proper course of action to take.

+Refer to our [Code of Conduct](https://github.com/hackclub/hackclub/blob/master/CONDUCT.md) for more information.